danvk/computing-in-the-catskills/README.md

 Fortunately we can do some aggressive pruning to pare this back:

-- Consider each pair of lots and each subset of peaks you can reach from them (this is a lot!)
+- Consider each pair of lots and each subset of peaks you can reach from them (this is potentially huge!)
   - For each of these combinations, there is only one hike worth considering (the shortest one).
-  - If that hike crosses an extra peak,
+  - If that hike crosses an extra peak, discard it (it might be a reasonable hike, but it will be tracked through a larger subset of peaks).

+These two forms of filtering can be applied recursively.
+For example, if we're considering hikes that hit peaks 1, 2 and 3, 4 and 5 going from lot A to B (`A→{1,2,3,4,5}→B`), then we can solve the subproblem for each pair of peaks (`1→{2,3,4}→5`, `1→{3,4,5}→2`, etc.) and try adding each of those resulting possibilities to the larger problem.
+Combined with some memoization, this is extremely effective at efficiently paring back the total number of hikes.
+From the trillions of possibilities we started with, we only wind up with ~25,000 possible hikes to plug into the set cover problem.

 ## Data ingestion flow